Book an appointment using SetMore

 An enforcement lawsuit is one in which you may request that a court review actions of your co-parent that may violate your final decree of divorce.
 You are asking the court to enforce the terms of your divorce decree.
 Think of the final decree of divorce like a contract, and you and your ex-spouse are business people who have negotiated that contract.
 If your co-parent is not living up to their end of the bargain, then you are within your rights to seek a court’s review of those alleged violations.

 When you file an enforcement lawsuit, you must follow some precise rules as far as the pleadings are concerned.
 You must specify the type of violation, provide details about that violation, and then ask for a remedy from the court.
-The remedy from the court could be something like make-up time for parenting time that was lost with your kids, attorney’s fees for having to hire a lawyer to proceed with this case, and/or holding your ex-spouse in contempt of court, as discussed earlier in today’s blog post.
+The court may remedy the situation by granting make-up time for lost parenting time with your children, awarding attorney’s fees incurred for legal representation, and/or holding your ex-spouse in contempt of court, as previously discussed in today’s blog post.

-Some requirements must be in place for your family court order to be held enforceable through contempt proceedings.
+For your family court order to be enforceable through contempt proceedings, it must meet certain requirements.
 Probably foremost among them is that the language contained in the order must be clear, unambiguous, and specific.
-In other words, you and your Co party have to know exactly what the court ordered to be held in contempt for having violated the order.
+In other words, both you and your co-party must fully understand the court’s order to face contempt charges for any violations.
 For example, if your family court order is nonspecific and ambiguous as to what requirements are in place for child support.
 If your ex-spouse does not pay child support according to the terms of the order, you may find yourself in the position of not holding them accountable.

 This is true even if you understood the intent of the order and could not follow its terms otherwise.
 If your Co-parent does not have the same understanding of the order or does not follow its terms, then you probably would not be able to enforce the order.
-This means that the order is not worth the paper that it was printed on.
+This implies that the order holds no value beyond the paper it was printed on.
 After spending time, money, and emotional output on a divorce or child custody case is probably the last thing you want to be the result of your trip to the courthouse.

 The odds are that the court will then attempt to clarify the order before you all leave the courthouse.
 This way, the problems that brought you to the courthouse will not occur again due to ambiguity in the order.
-However, that does not mean that any punishment will be handed down due to the violations of the court order.
+However, it does not imply that the violations of the court order will result in any punishment being handed down.

 What happens when a party is found in contempt of court?

 Suppose you are successfully able to prove that your Co-parent has violated a portion of your court order, then and you needed to have requested a contempt of court finding in your enforcement petition for the court to consider it.
-Assuming that you have properly done so when your Co-parent is found to be in contempt of court, the family court judge can then order them to pay a fine or even order that your Co-parent is sent to jail for their violations of the court order.
-Typically, court orders regarding child support most frequently end up with jail time being ordered.
+If you have taken the necessary steps, when your co-parent is found in contempt of court, the family court judge can then order them to pay a fine or even send them to jail for violating the court order.
+Courts typically order jail time more frequently for violations related to child support orders.
 However, ordering a party to jail does not occur very frequently overall.

 In a way, this makes complete sense.
 For example, if your Co-parent has been unable or unwilling to pay you child support, then the rationale to send them to jail for having done so will not exactly help you out when it comes to getting money in child support.
 This is an argument that I always hear: how can a person earn money to pay child support in jail?

 Therefore, sending your Co-parent to jail may not be the best option for you or your family.
-It may make you feel good or even feel like a sense of justice has been restored in the world, but over the long haul sending them to jail will likely not put any money in your pocket.
+Sending them to jail may make you feel good or restore a sense of justice in the world, but in the long run, it is unlikely to result in any financial gain for you.
 Consider that many employers would fire your Co-parent for not showing up to work even with a valid excuse.
 Causing your Co-parent to lose their job would be the ultimate backfire on any enforcement case that sought jail time into contempt of court proceeding.

 What happens many times is that if your judge were to award jail time to your Co-parent, they might suspend the jail sentence.
-This means that the judge will hold out the jail sentence as a possibility for them to endure if certain conditions are not met as far as paying you back child support or other conditions outlined in a pending order.
+This means that the judge will present the possibility of a jail sentence for them if they fail to meet certain conditions, such as repaying child support or fulfilling other outlined terms in a pending order.
 Having to pay attorneys fees, court fees or fines per violation are all realistic possibilities.
-For up to five years, community supervision, commonly known as probation, could also be the result of being found in contempt of court.
+Being found in contempt of court could lead to up to five years of community supervision, commonly known as probation.

-Another lesser-known consequence of being held in contempt of court by a family court judge after an enforcement case would be placing a requirement on them that they need to go to counseling or therapy.
+After being held in contempt of court by a family court judge following an enforcement case, they may impose a requirement for the individual to attend counseling or therapy.
 These counseling or therapy sessions could center around things like planning out of the financial future, budgeting, managing their time, or even receiving alcohol or drug therapy.
-If it is obvious to the judge that a certain condition in your Co parent's life led to a violation of the court order, this may be the focus of therapy or counseling.
+Should the judge recognize that a particular condition in your co-parent’s life led to a violation of the court order, this may become the focus of therapy or counseling.

 If a suspended jail sentence is the result of the case, then your family court judge will order your Co-parent to appear back in court at a later time to catch up on their progress or lack of progress in meeting the requirements of the suspended jail sentence.
 If your Co-parent has not met the terms of the suspended jail sentence order, then your Co-parent will likely serve jail time.